Lachee/discord-rpc-csharp/README.md

  - Newtonsoft.Json
  - .NET 3.5+

- Unity3D can run in .NET 2.0 (not subset) but requires the DiscordRPC.Native library included in the project.
+**Unity3D Dependencies:**
+ - Newtonsoft.Json  (included in Unity Package).
+ - .NET 2.0+ (not subset)
+ - [Unity Named Pipes](https://github.com/Lachee/unity-named-pipes) Library (included in Unity Package).

-**Standard .NET (build)**
+**Source: .NET Standard**

 There is currently no nuget package available, but one will be included soon.
 At the moment, to include this library simply [Download or Build](#building) the library and include it as an assembly reference.

-**Unity3D Game Engine**
+**Source: Unity3D Game Engine**

 There is a Unity Package available for quick setup, which includes the editor scripts, managers and tools to make your life 100x easier.
 Simply download the package from the [Artifacts](https://ci.appveyor.com/project/Lachee/discord-rpc-csharp/build/artifacts) AppVoyer generates.
 This includes the native library and the managed library prebuilt, so you dont need to worry about a thing.

-If you wish to manually include it yourself without the fancy tools I made, you can simply include the `DiscordRPC.dll` and `DiscordRPC.Native.dll` you [Downloaded or Built](#building) and include them into your unity project.
-Make sure the native library is only included on the appropriate platforms (Windows 32bit and 64bit).
+If you wish to have barebones Unity3D implementation, you need the `DiscordRPC.dll`, the [Unity Named Pipes](https://github.com/Lachee/unity-named-pipes) Library and the [UnityNamedPipe.cs](Unity Example/Assets/Discord RPC/Scripts/Control/UnityNamedPipe.cs).
+I **highly** recommend using the supplied unity package however as it does all the connection handling and editor scripts for you.

 ## Usage